madnight/blog/source/_drafts/timeseal-lag-modification.md

 0040143E   8BC2             MOV EAX,EDX
 ```

 The address for the radom hook is `timeseal.004021F0 := rand()` while `AND EAX, 3FF` is the asm modulo function rand()%1024 + fixed offset hex 101.

-Features:
+The modification offers the follwoing advantages:

-* Never loose on time
+* Impossible to loose on time
 * Always move faster than your opponent
-* Not obvious with random offset, opponents may think that you are simply lagging
+* Seems legit, opponents may think that you are simply lagging, cause of random offset

 Full feldged example with a small window that for different lag settings.